facebook

 The subject will provide an overview of the legal system of Singapore and its various aspects, in particular, the 3 arms of government, being the Judiciary, the Legislature and the Executive.

-The subject will cover strategies, techniques and skills involved in legal work.
-These include the understanding of the sources of law, classifying the various types of law, legal research, reading the law and interpreting statutes.
+The subject covers strategies, techniques and skills involved in legal work.
+These include the understanding of the sources of law, classifying the various types of law, legal research, reading the law and interpreting statutes with a keen sense of attention to detail.

 The subject provides an overview of the relationship between supply chain management and logistics management, and their impact on the success of organisations.
 It focuses on how the major functional components interact with one another to meet customers’ requirements and on the application of technology, a key driver of business operations in the supply chain.